 1. TastyFX

-What makes TastyFX ideal for US clients is its regulatory compliance, being registered with both the CFTC and NFA, ensuring a safe trading environment.
-USA traders can benefit from leverage up to 50:1, the maximum allowed by United States regulations while accessing over 80 currency pairs.
+What makes TastyFX ideal for US clients is its regulatory compliance, as it is registered with both the CFTC and NFA, ensuring a safe trading environment.
+US traders can benefit from leverage of up to 50:1, the maximum allowed by US regulations, while accessing over 80 currency pairs.
 If you’re a new trader looking to try the broker or someone with more experience who needs to backtest strategies, TastyFX offers a demo account.

 Feature | Information |